 Mr. Hundley has received the Martindale-Hubbell Law Directory’s highest rating of “AV.”
 He is recognized as a top attorney by Super Lawyers in the field of criminal defense and by Best Lawyers in the field of white-collar criminal defense.

 Mr. Hundley is an active member of the Virginia State Bar.
 In July of 2022, Mr. Hundley was appointed by the Virginia Supreme Court to serve as an at-large member of the Virginia State Bar Council, the governing body of the State Bar.
 He was appointed to the Virginia State Bar’s Committee on Lawyer Discipline in 2014 and completed the maximum six-years of service in 2020.
 During his tenure, he served as Chairman of the Committee for one year and Chairman of the Rules Subcommittee for two years.
-From 2005 to 2011, Mr. Hundley served as an elected member on the Virginia State Bar’s Disciplinary Sub-Committee for the Fifth District.
-He also has been active in the Fairfax Bar Association, serving on its judicial screening committee, Circuit Court Committee, General District Court Committee, as co-chairman of its Legislative Committee, and as chairman of its Election Committee.
+From 2005 to 2011, Mr. Hundley was an elected member of the Virginia State Bar’s Disciplinary Sub-Committee for the Fifth District.
+He also has been active in the Fairfax Bar Association, serving on its judicial screening committee, Circuit Court Committee, General District Court Committee, as Co-chairman of its Legislative Committee, and as Chairman of its Election Committee.

 Mr. Hundley regularly lectures at Continuing Legal Education courses.
 He has also appeared as a guest lecturer at the Georgetown Law Center, the George Washington School of Law, the Catholic University School of Law, and the Washington, D.C.
 Inns of Court.